kritzcreek/purescript-emmet/README.md

 purescript-emmet
 ==

-A library for [emmet-like](https://docs.emmet.io/abbreviations/) html abbreviations and generators in PureScript.
+A tool for [emmet-like](https://docs.emmet.io/abbreviations/) html abbreviations and generators in PureScript (Right now it only does Halogen, but it's easy to write a renderer for all kinds of HTML DSLs).

 <img src="http://i.imgur.com/xs7NZl1.gif" width="500px"></img>